ethersphere/ethswarm-nextjs/content/pages/build.md

             type: ""
           title: Bee API
           content: >-
-            The Bee API is a powerful HTTP interface with a rich set of endpoints for interacting with the Swarm network.
+            The Bee API provides a powerful HTTP interface with a rich set of endpoints for interacting with the Swarm network.
 It offers a wide range of functionalities for managing node resources and obtaining operational metrics and insights which are vital for node operators and decentralised application developers.
           ctas:
             - template: cta